Contenders jockeying to replace British PM | Malay Mail

 He backed Brexit and was named justice minister in the new cabinet after the 2016 referendum.

-Raab later served as Brexit secretary from July to November 2018 when he stepped down in protest at the Brexit deal struck with the EU.
+Raab later served as Brexit secretary from July to November 2018, when he stepped down in protest at the Brexit deal struck with the EU by May.

-Just before his departure, he was widely mocked for saying that he “hadn’t quite understood” how reliant UK trade in goods is on the Dover-Calais crossing.
+Announcing his candidacy in The Mail on Sunday, Raab wrote that Britain should be ready to walk away from the EU without an agreement while still trying to negotiate a better deal that the one May signed.

-Remaining outside government since then, he has appeared in campaign mode in recent months, reportedly hiring staff and giving multiple newspaper interviews.
+Britain must “calmly demonstrate unflinching resolve to leave when the extension to negotiations end in October — at the latest”, Raab wrote.

 Michael Gove

-Brexit campaigner Gove initially supported Johnson’s leadership bid in 2016 but at the last minute announced his own intention to run, causing both men to lose out to May.
+Brexit campaigner Gove initially supported Johnson’s leadership bid in 2016.
+His last-minute decision to enter the race himself caused both men to lose out to May.

 “Whatever charisma is, I don’t have it,” he admitted in the race in which he came third.